n-kmron/mylinux/kubernetes.md

 Everything should be as <RUNNING>

 To access our app, we need to go to the master node IP : 192.168.2.210:<port>.
 We have the port by doing `kubectl get pods`

+If you have storage issues regarding mongo, you should delete files in `/mnt/mongo-noupoue` in the `192.168.2.202` VM

+I added a script to undeploy each script and another to deploy everything, when we do major changes (like add the secretkey password, ...) it does not work if we don't undeploy then deploy everything.

+* `chmod +x undeploy.sh`
+* `chmod +x deploy.sh`

+Last tip : if it still does not work because of `websocket:30000 unavailable` we need to remove the node port in the `oauth2noupoue-service`.
+So, when we'll launch the app, we will need to check `kubectl get svc` external port for oauth2

+Each service has only the internal port that is open to only allow clusters to access them.
+Apart from the service `oauth` who's accessible from an external port (30000) because it's the entry point of our app.